When you know the average satisfaction of all service aspects, a question that follows is: What should I improve first?

 The Starred priority matrix shows you which aspects have the highest potential for improvement.
 To view the priority matrix, click on Matrix overview on your dashboard.
 All aspects are plotted based on their average satisfaction and their impact (correlation) on the Net Promoter Score.
 There are essentially 4 types of aspects in the Matrix, with different activities:

 - Low satisfaction, High impact: Improve

 No way around it, you have to improve these aspects

 These aspects are your strengths.
 Leverage them, to further differentiate from competitors

 These aspects are less important and the average satisfaction is low.
 No action required, but ask yourself: How much-added value does this question have in the survey?

 - High satisfaction, Low impact: Maintain

-Maintain these aspects and their benefits for your client.
+Maintain these aspects and their benefits for your recruitment team.
 The impact on NPS is, however, limited.